leboralli/pipeline_ncrna/README.md

-# phd_unifesp
+# Created in 12/02/2019
-Repository for scripts and other files from my PhD project
+This is the README file of my PhD repository

+I don't have a project yet, but I can continue my Snakemake's pipeline, written in python.